 Could the pain from a meniscus tear go away on its own?

 We know from several studies looking at MRI findings in adults with no knee pain that a small percentage of the population has meniscus tears and doesn’t even know it.
 That finding suggests that some meniscus tears are not painful.
 Unfortunately, it is difficult to predict whether a patient with a painful meniscus tear will get relief of that pain from ice, rest, anti-inflammatories, or physical therapy.

 I think that nonoperative treatment is always a reasonable option.
 At some point, though, if a patient is not able to perform the activities that he or she would like, surgery can often relieve pain.

 While some meniscus tears can be repaired (sewn back together), most require the inner, torn part of the meniscus to be removed.
 The surgeon uses small scissors and a shaver placed through small arthroscopic portals to perform this partial meniscectomy.
 Watch this video for a better understanding of what the surgeon does to treat these tears.

 Does removing part of the meniscus lead to long-term problems later in life?

 The meniscus acts as a shock absorber, so in theory, removing part of it would lead to more stress on the articular cartilage and bones.
-While there is no way to predict if patient will develop later arthritis or how quickly, it is a potential concern.
+While there is no way to predict if a patient will develop later arthritis after a partial meniscectomy or how quickly, it is a potential concern.

 Despite this concern for long-term wear on the articular cartilage and subsequent arthritis, the inner torn fragment probably provides little protection to this cartilage either.
 Plus the pain is unlikely to improve without trimming that part out.
 Therefore patients often undergo surgery to relieve pain and get back to activities even if they could develop degenerative problems in later years or decades.